ladybug-tools/spider/gbxml-viewer/r13/gv-iss-issues/README.md

 ## Concept / Features

-Onscreen: open and load sample model with many embedded errors.
-Toggle the various menus

 Being able to view gbXML data in interactive 3D is certainly a step in a good direction.
 An even better idea is to be able to view the issues that are preventing the export from a CAD file to be loaded by an energy analysis application.

 Recent releases of the Viewer are identifying typical errors.